JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes found that and figured out how to make the split go away. and i do not use excel :)

 NS: ok
-NS: bit hover over with the mouse
+NS: just hover over with the mouse
 NS: and select the function on the border
 NS: in the start i tried to set up special windows which was suiting me better
 NS: but over time i found that keeping the default system is much more consistent